Ronnie Cuber

 Cuber was in Marshall Brown's Newport Youth Band in 1959, where he switched from tenor to baritone sax.
 His first notable work was with Slide Hampton (1962) and Maynard Ferguson (1963–1965).
 Then from 1966 to 1967, Cuber worked with George Benson.
 He was also a member of the Lee Konitz nonet from 1977 to 1979.

 Cuber played with Frank Zappa on the live album Zappa in New York, which was recorded in 1976.
-He was a member of the Mingus Big Band from its inception in the early 1990 until his death.
+He was a member of the Mingus Big Band from its inception in the early 1990s until his death.
+As a member of the Mingus Big Band, Cuber plays the iconic solo on Moanin' by Charles Mingus, found originally on Mingus' album Blues & Roots, in the Mingus Big Band album Nostalgia in Times Square.
 He was an off-screen musician for the movie Across the Universe.

-Cuber died on October 7, 2022, at the age of 80.